Updated May 20th 2024

 Personal Leave

 In Canada, personal leave allows employees time off for various personal reasons like illness, medical appointments, or family emergencies.
 Specifics vary by province or territory, as labor laws are mostly regulated at this level.
-Provinces like Ontario, Alberta, and British Columbia offer paid or unpaid personal leave, influenced by tenure, company policies, and specific provincial or territorial regulations.
+Provinces like Ontario, Alberta, and British Columbia offer paid or unpaid personal leave influenced by tenure, company policies, and specific provincial or territorial regulations.
 Employers may request prior notice or documentation, like a doctor's note.
 Generally, employees can take personal leave after three months of employment and are entitled to receive the first three days paid at their regular rate.

 Medical & Critical Illness Leave

 In Canada, medical and critical illness leave allows employees to take time off work due to personal illness or to care for a sick family member.
 Medical leave covers employees' own illness or injury, with duration of time off and benefits varying by province or territory.
-Critical illness leave permits time off to care for seriously ill family members, such as spouses or children, with specific and length of time off varying by jurisdiction.
+Critical illness leave permits time off to care for seriously ill family members, such as spouses or children, with specifics and length of time off varying by jurisdiction.
 Employees may receive wage support through employment insurance or employer-provided benefits.

 Parental Leave